galen-f/galen-f/README.md

 ## 🧠 Background

 I started university at 13 with a Mathematics degree, developing problem solving skills trhough advances topics like statistics, networks, and logic.
 My background blends technical precision with creative design.
-I approach all my prblems in a structured and empathetic manner, considering the system, and the end user, cohesively.
+I approach all my problems in a structured and empathetic manner, considering the system, and the end user, cohesively.

 ## 🌐 Connect With Me
 📫 [ferraragalen@gmail.com](mailto:ferraragalen@gmail.com)